 For advice on selecting your optimum paddle length. go here.

 To illustrate the need to consider the optimum length depending on your paddle type . . . the shaft lengths for my own Viking and Huscarl paddles are 90cm.
 The long blade of the viking means the paddles overall length is 164cm.
 The shorter Huscarl head makes its overall length 150cm.
 If my own Viking was 150cm long I’d be working with a very short shaft of 75 cm which would neutralise the benefit of the long blade.
 Your paddle length should vary with the blade length/type.
 Hope this makes sense.

 If you are unsure of the optimum length the paddle shaft can be cut over long and the handle/grip fitted at the end of the first day.

 When a course has been scheduled this is notified on our face book page here.

-Open Canoe/ Canadian paddle making course cost: £130.00 Once you have booked on to the course payment can be made at: paypal.me/ValkyrieCraftCanoes or via bank transfer if prefered – for details please email.
+Open Canoe/ Canadian paddle making course cost: £130.00 Once you have booked on to the course full payment can be made at: paypal.me/ValkyrieCraftCanoes or via bank transfer if preferred – for details please email.
 This can be deferred and made on the first day of the course.

 Please Note.
-Payment is required in full and is non refundable – For the course to be viable it requires 6 paid participants.
+Deposit payment is required in full and is non refundable – For the course to be viable it requires 6 paid participants.
 If you are unable to participate a refund is only possible if: